wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 If the client supports simulcast and wants to enable it for publishing, it MUST negotiate the support in the SDP offer according to the procedures in {{!RFC8853}} section 5.3.
 A server accepting a simulcast offer MUST create an answer according to the procedures {{!RFC8853}} section 5.3.2.

-Scalable Video Coding (SVC) MAY also be supported both by the Media Servers and WHIP clients.
-However, there is no universal negotiation mechanism in (SDP) for SVC, as a result, SVC support must be addressed on a codec-by-codec basis.
+It is possible for both Media Servers and WHIP clients to support Scalable Video Coding (SVC).
+However, as there is no universal negotiation mechanism in SDP for SVC, the encoder must consider the negotiated codec(s), intended usage, and SVC support in available decoders when configuring SVC.

 ## Protocol extensions {#protocol-extensions}